WCEU Contributor Day: What should we work on?

 3. In person meetup orientations done by @angelasjin

-4. Improving the deputyDeputy Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook. training questions. @sippis is working on this, with @hlashbrooke and other people
+4. Improving the deputyProgram Supporter Community Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook. training questions. @sippis is working on this, with @hlashbrooke and other people

 5. How WC organizers and Meetup organizers can do streaming easily: Initiative lead by Abha, from the Marketing team.
 There is a working document for the handbook https://docs.google.com/document/d/1P5C1meCRzB-uddjkAKn3y0_TI8MGKp0JvCCFSpTbajA/edit